 HERE ARTS CENTER / JANUARY 30-FEBRUARY 24, 2018

 Cast: TBA.
-Production Team: Travis Russ (Playwright & Director), Priscilla Holbrook (Music & Lyrics), Anthony Dvarskas & Amelia Parenteau (Research & Development).
+Production Team: Travis Russ (Playwright & Director), Priscilla Holbrook (Music & Lyrics), Anthony Dvarskas & Amelia Parenteau (Research & Development), Ryan Bogner (Line Producer), Dale Brown (Casting Director), Matt Ross (Press Agent).
 NYC PREMIERE

 GRANTS & RESIDENCIES

-We are deeply grateful to the many wonderful artists who have been involved in previous development phases of this play including: John Carlin, Joyce Cohen, Brendan Dalton, Andrew Dawson, Anni Epstein, Amy Hayes, Jeannie Moffitt, Michael McCorry Rose, Christopher Russo, Aidan Sank, Celia Schaefer, Chad Stoffel, Jane Summerhays, Gareth Tidball, and Evan Reynolds White.
+We are deeply grateful to the many artists who have been involved in previous development phases of this play including: Cecil Blutcher, John Carlin, Michael Castillejos, Joyce Cohen, Brendan Dalton, Andrew Dawson, Anni Epstein, Amy Hayes, Jeannie Moffitt, Michael McCorry Rose, Christopher Russo, Aidan Sank, Celia Schaefer, Chad Stoffel, Jane Summerhays, Gareth Tidball, and Evan Reynolds White.